callumlocke/trip/README.md

 # trip.js [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][depstat-image]][depstat-url]

-**trip** is a simple task runner.
+**trip** is a very simple task runner.
 You write functions in a tripfile and run them from the command line.

 ---